Algonquin Power & Utilities Corp (AQN) to Issue Quarterly Dividend of $0.22 on July 15th

-Algonquin Power & Utilities Corp (TSE:AQN) announced a quarterly dividend on Thursday, May 7th, Zacks reports.
-Shareholders of record on Tuesday, June 30th will be given a dividend of 0.216 per share on Wednesday, July 15th.
-This represents a $0.86 annualized dividend and a dividend yield of 5.00%.
+Algonquin Power & Utilities Corp (TSE:AQN) declared a quarterly dividend on Thursday, May 7th, Zacks reports.
+Investors of record on Tuesday, June 30th will be paid a dividend of 0.216 per share on Wednesday, July 15th.
+This represents a $0.86 annualized dividend and a yield of 5.00%.
 The ex-dividend date is Monday, June 29th.
 This is a boost from Algonquin Power & Utilities’s previous quarterly dividend of $0.19.

-Algonquin Power & Utilities (TSE:AQN) last released its quarterly earnings results on Thursday, May 7th.
-The company reported C$0.26 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of C$0.30 by C($0.04).
-The business had revenue of C$624.10 million for the quarter, compared to analyst estimates of C$719.52 million.
-On average, analysts forecast that Algonquin Power & Utilities will post 0.77 earnings per share for the current fiscal year.
+Algonquin Power & Utilities (TSE:AQN) last posted its quarterly earnings data on Thursday, May 7th.
+The company reported C$0.26 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of C$0.30 by C($0.04).
+The firm had revenue of C$624.10 million during the quarter, compared to analysts’ expectations of C$719.52 million.
+Equities research analysts predict that Algonquin Power & Utilities will post 0.77 earnings per share for the current fiscal year.

+Several research analysts have recently weighed in on AQN shares.
+National Bank Financial raised Algonquin Power & Utilities from a “sector perform under weight” rating to an “outperfrom under weight” rating in a research report on Tuesday, March 24th.
+BMO Capital Markets lifted their price objective on Algonquin Power & Utilities from C$15.00 to C$16.00 and gave the stock an “outperform” rating in a research report on Friday, February 28th.
+Finally, Raymond James lifted their price objective on Algonquin Power & Utilities from C$17.00 to C$19.00 and gave the stock a “strong-buy” rating in a research report on Friday, February 28th.

 About Algonquin Power & Utilities